Man pleads guilty to murder and attempted murder in shooting at suburban Chicago July 4 parade

 She was allowed to stay.

-The judge said with the plea change, there would be no trial or further motions on the case.
+The judge said with the plea change, there would be no trial or further motions.
+Jurors were never even let into the courtroom.

+The legal proceedings have moved slowly, partly due to Crimo’s unpredictable behavior.
+Last year, Crimo was expected to accept a plea deal and give victims and relatives a chance to address him publicly, but changed his mind at the last minute, shocking even his attorneys.

+He also fired his public defenders and said he would represent himself.
+Then he abruptly reversed himself.
+As potential jurors were questioned last week, he sporadically appeared in court, at times refusing to leave his jail cell.

-“He has knowingly and voluntarily waived those rights and pleaded guilty,” Rossetti said.
+“He has knowingly and voluntarily waived those rights and pleaded guilty,” Rossetti said Monday.

-They went over the substantial evidence, including his prints on the gun used in the crime, and statements to police admitting to the mass shooting.
+“Our community may never heal from the defendant’s calculated and heinous actions that destroyed so many lives,” Lake County State’s Attorney Eric Rinehart told reporters after court.
+“He received nothing in exchange for his plea.
+We were 1000% ready to go to trial and prove him guilty to the jury.
+We have been working for years to prepare our evidence.”

 Sentencing will come April 23, but Crimo is certain to spend the rest of his life behind bars.
-Each count of first-degree murder carries a natural life prison sentence.
+Each count of first-degree murder carries a maximum natural life prison sentence.
+Prosecutors said survivors would get the chance to address Crimo at the sentencing.

-Security was very tight for the proceedings at the courthouse in Lake County, with multiple bag checks and observers required to lock up their phones.
-The crowd expecting to hear opening statements included survivors and their family members.
+Security was tight at the courthouse, with bag checks and observers required to lock up their phones.

-Jurors, who were chosen last week, had not even been let into the courtroom yet when the plea change happened.

-The trial was expected to last about a month with testimony from survivors and police.
-Prosecutors had submitted thousands of pages of evidence, as well as hours of a videotaped interrogation during which police say Crimo confessed to the shooting.
+The change of plea shocked those gathered in the courtroom, including survivors and their families.

+Ashbey Beasley, who attended the 2022 parade with her son, said it was a huge relief.
+She said they had to run for their lives and even though they weren’t injured, they have had to heal.
+Seeing Crimo at hearings has added to their trauma.

 Dozens of people were wounded in the shooting in the suburb about 30 miles (50 kilometers) north of Chicago.
 The wounded ranged in age from their 80s down to an 8-year-old boy who was left partially paralyzed.